nicholasl23638/OnShapeToURDF/README.md

 # OnShapeToURDF
-Full disclaimer: I yoinked most of this stuff from The Construct's course on URDF :)
+Full disclaimer: I yoinked some of this stuff from The Construct's course on URDF :)

 I named the robot in this case "dingus".
 Any reference to the name dingus should be replaced with your robot's name.